janejzyu/DICOM/README.md

 #### 2. How do you/did you verify that the pipeline was working correctly?

 x, y is extracted from indexing pairing.csv file. **test_output/part2.txt** contains indices for each epoch and batch.
-I verified the results by checking x, y shape and whether the index
+I verified the results by checking
-   * covers the entire list
+   * indice covers the entire list
+   * x, y shape
-   * randomly samples with size = batch_size from the entire epoch
+   * indices are random samples with len = batch_size from the entire epoch

 #### 3. Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?